CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

         □ SeletorDeCor is used in the `Cabecalho` whenever the user clicks the paint brush □ Inside SeletorDeCor, on the button click, implement the method to set the global state with the clicked color

+    ○ Contexto Menu

+      ■ First of all, we will start by extracting the codes inside MenuPrincipal, which are not concern of the page exactly so the useBoolean, useToggle, useMini hooks, are going to be placed inside the context where we will share the state

+        □ This is a good example of separation of concerns and reusability of logic, because:

+            1. Initial component (MenuPrincipal): It mixed the view logic (what to render) with the state/behavior logic (hooks)

+            2. Context creation: By creating a context and moving these hooks inside it, we are:
+                 - Centralizing State: The whole state logic and the functions to modify it, live in one place, the Context's Provider

+                - Decoupling logic: You remove the direcrt state logic from MenuPrincipal (or other components that used it), making it a ¨dumber" componeent or presentional component, focused only on the way that the UI looks like

+                - Sharing the state: Any component in the tree that is below the context provider, will be able to consume the state and the functions, with no need to prop drill or having MenuPrincipal high up in the tree

+      ■ Now that we have our ContextoMenu, first we move all the hooks for the context,

     ○ What is the difference between legacy next _app.tsx and the layout.tsx?